pieleric/gedit-plugin-open-under-cursor/README.md

 This is a similar feature as in vim the "gf" function.

-Note that when no selection is present, the file name is guessed as the word around the cursor, based on common delimiters.
+Note that when no selection is present, the filename is guessed as the word around the cursor, based on common delimiters.
 If this doesn't work, select explicitly the name of the file.
 File names starting with a / are considered absolute, and are opened as-is.
-Otherwise, the file name is considered "relative", and is searched relative to the directory containing the current file.
+Otherwise, the filename is considered "relative", and is searched relative to the directory containing the current file.

+As a special case, If the name starts with http://, https:// or ftp://, it is opened in a webbrowser.

 Installation
 ------------
 To install, type::

-    mkdir ~/.local/share/gedit/plugins/
+    mkdir -p ~/.local/share/gedit/plugins/
     cp open_under_cursor.py open_under_cursor.plugin ~/.local/share/gedit/plugins/

 Alternatively, if you want to easily modify the code in the git repository: